resiliencetheatre/rpi4edgemap/README.md

 git clone https://github.com/resiliencetheatre/rpi4edgemap.git
 git clone https://git.buildroot.net/buildroot
 cd buildroot/
+# We checkout verified version on master branch
+git checkout aead102d3f198314aa3019a2c1198ab6cbc1b04c
 ```

+You can use latest master or checkout version `aead102d3f198314aa3019a2c1198ab6cbc1b04c` as above,
+which I've tested (Nov 11th, 2024).
+Please note that buildroot version, kernel and other system
+components needs to be in 'sync' and this is an art in embedded design.

 Modify buildroot standard `rpi-firmware` package file and change
-firmware version tag to match kernel version (6.11.4) we're using.
+firmware version tag to match kernel version (6.11.7) we're using.

 ```
 # package/rpi-firmware/rpi-firmware.mk